 The agency has also named John Buretta as the independent monitor who will oversee the recall, monitoring Takata’s compliance with the terms of a compliance agreement between the manufacturer and the U.S. government.

 The product liability attorneys at Stephens, Anderson & Cummings are dedicated to holding manufacturers responsible for the destruction faulty products cause.
-Let us fight to gain the compensation you deserve.
+Let our injury lawyers fight to gain the compensation you deserve.